kisakova/documentation/index.rst

 Welcome to OroCommerce Documentation
 ====================================

-OroCommerce is an open-source Business to Business eCommerce application built with flexibility in mind and with most comprehensive set of features - corporate accounts, multiple organizations, websites and stores, high-performance content management system (CMS), personalized catalog management, multiple and customized price lists for your sales organization and multiple shppoing lists for your buyer's organization - available out of the box.
+OroCommerce is an open-source Business to Business eCommerce application built with flexibility in mind and with most comprehensive set of features - corporate accounts, multiple organizations, websites and stores, high-performance content management system (CMS), personalized catalog management, multiple and customized price lists for your sales organization and multiple shopping lists for your buyer's organization - available out of the box.

 Enjoy every moment of using OroCommerce!
-OroCommerce documenation, hand in hand with Oro training program, is always here to help you find the shortest and the most productive path to getting your B2B sales-related things done.
+OroCommerce documentation, hand in hand with Oro training program, is always here to help you find the shortest and the most productive path to getting your B2B sales-related things done.

 .. raw:: HTML